Skip to main content

 Help Stop Ebola.

-More than two dozen Disaster Assistance Response Team (DART) members from Samaritan's Purse are on the ground in eastern Democratic Republic of the Congo coordinating with the Ministry of Health across nearly two dozen health zones as reported cases of Ebola have surpassed 1,000.
+More than 70 Disaster Assistance Response Team (DART) members from Samaritan's Purse are on the ground in eastern Democratic Republic of the Congo coordinating with the Ministry of Health across nearly two dozen health zones as reported cases of Ebola are on the rise.

 Through an education campaign, we are actively reaching thousands of people with information on disease risks and prevention.
 Our water, sanitation, and hygiene teams are establishing handwashing stations and instructing in proper sanitation and hygiene to prevent disease transmission.
 A team of 25 Samaritan's Purse DART members is serving in multiple communities.